medical research statistics

 Antiviral drugs may also help stave off the painful after-effects of shingles known as postherpetic neuralgia.
 Other treatments for postherpetic neuralgia include steroids, antidepressants, anticonvulsants, and topical agents.

-Prognosis for Shingles
+Prognosis

 For most people, the lesions heal, the pain subsides within 3 to 5 weeks, and the blisters leave no scars.
 However, shingles is a serious threat in immunosuppressed individuals — for example, those with HIV infection or who are receiving cancer treatments that can weaken their immune systems.